RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

  **Triggers**:- Triggers define when and how often computations are performed on data within windows.
 They determine when to produce intermediate or final results based on event time progress or data arrival.
 - Triggers enable fine-grained control over the processing behavior within windows
+- There are three major kinds of triggers that Dataflow supports:
+	-  Time-based triggers
+	-  Data-driven triggers:- You can set a trigger to emit results from a window when that window has received a certain number of data elements.
+	- Composite triggers:- These triggers combine multiple time-based or data-driven triggers in some logical way

 - when running a Dataflow pipeline, it usually operates in 2 modes:-